archi-tektur/symfony-project-bootstrap/README.md

 however they are not following the [12-Factor-App](https://12factor.net) recommendations.
 Also, the way how Symfony recommends using Docker is far from perfect, hence I created this bootstrap.

-## PHP & Symfony
+## PHP, Symfony and the database

 This project is using PHP in version **8.1.\** and Symfony framework with version **^6.1**.
 In the future, I plan to update this repository to match next PHP and Symfony versions.
+Also, the MariaDB 10.6 is used.

 ## Required tools